 The idiom questionnaire (Mashal & Kasirer, 2011) tests the ability to understand idioms.
 This questionnaire is a multiple-choice test that consists of 20 idioms.
-For each idiom four choices are presented: 1. correct answer; 2.
-Incorrect literal answer; 3.
-Another literal distractor; 4.
-An unrelated answer.
-The proposed options are displayed randomly.
-The subject is required to select the answer that is closest to the meaning of the entire sentence.
-For example, for the idiom "Sprinkling salt on the wounds" 4 alternatives were presented: A. spice spreader; B. Disinfects the warts; C. Talks about other people's failures and thereby causes him additional pain; D. listens to others.
-Participants receive one point for each correct answer.
+In this study, for each idiom, four choices were presented: 1) the correct answer; 2) an incorrect literal answer; 3) another literal distractor; and 4) an unrelated answer.
+The proposed options were displayed in a random order.
+The participant was required to select the answer closest to the meaning of the entire sentence.
+For example, for the idiom “sprinkling salt on the wounds,” four alternatives were presented: A) spice spreader; B) disinfecting the warts; C) talking about other people's failures and thereby causing them additional pain; and D) listening to others.
+Participants received one point for each correct answer.

-The irony comprehension questionnaire (Saban-Bezalel & Mashal, 2015) includes 15 items: 10 items that include short text passages with ironic meaning and another 5 items that include short passages with literal meaning.
-The sections in the questionnaire are presented in random order.
-The subject must read each passage and answer an open question that refers to the intention or thought of the speaker.
-For example, the final exam lasted about three hours, covered a lot of material and included material that was not studied at all.
-At the end of the test, the students said to the teacher: "The test was easy.
-"What did the students think about the test?
-Participants receive one point for a correct answer with a maximum of 10 points for the ironic part and 5 points for the literal part.
-The score is converted to percentages.
+The irony comprehension questionnaire (Saban-Bezalel & Mashal, 2015) included 15 items, of which 10 included short text passages with ironic meaning and the remaining 5 included short passages with literal meaning.
+The sections in the questionnaire were presented in a random order.
+The subject were asked to read each passage and answer an open-ended question that refered to the intention or thought of the speaker.
+For example: “The final exam lasted for about three hours, covered a lot of material, and included material that was not studied at all.
+At the end of the test, the students said to the teacher: ‘The test was easy.’
+What did the students think about the test?”
+Participants received one point for a correct answer with a maximum of 10 points for the ironic portion and 5 points for the literal portion.
+The score was converted to percentages.

 Social Understanding

-Children's Social Comprehension Scale (CSCS) (Knopp, 2019) is a social comprehension scale questionnaire for children aged 6-11 years.
-The questionnaire assesses the ability to encode social information, as well as an understanding and interpretation of human behavior in social situations.
-In addition, knowledge is required regarding social norms, the principles behind them, the consequences of violating these norms, etc. The questionnaire is used to measure the cognitive component of social ability among young school children (Fig. 1).
+The Children’s Social Comprehension Scale (CSCS) (Knopp, 2019) is a social comprehension scale questionnaire for children aged 6–11-years-old.
+The questionnaire assesses the ability to encode social information, as well as the respondent’s understanding and interpretation of human behavior in social situations.
+The questionnaire is used to measure the cognitive component of social ability among young school-aged children (Fig. 1), given that knowledge is required regarding social norms, the principles behind them, the consequences of violating these norms, and related topics.

-The questionnaire includes 10 items consisting of short stories accompanied by pictures (an example will be given below).
-Each item describes a problematic social situation.
-The participant is required to decide what is the worst thing in the specific situation.
-The stories refer to diverse social situations such as gossip, bullying, violating privacy laws, and not sharing with a friend.
-The question presented at the end of each story is a multiple-choice question, with four possible answers, one of which is correct.
-Participant scores one point for a correct answer, and an incorrect answer 0 points.
-The maximum score is 10 points.
-Cronbach's alpha test reliability coefficient is: 0.68 for ages 6-7, 0.75 for ages 8-9, 0.89 for ages 10-11.
-The validity of the test, according to the CFI (confirmatory fit index), above 0.95.
+The questionnaire in this study included 10 items consisting of short stories accompanied by pictures (an example will be given below).
+Each item described a problematic social situation.
+The participant was required to decide what was the worst thing in the specific situation.
+The stories referred to diverse social situations, such as gossip, bullying, violating privacy laws, and not sharing with a friend.
+The question presented at the end of each story was a multiple-choice question with four possible answers, one of which is correct.
+Participants scored one point for a correct answer and zero points for a wrong answer.
+The maximum possible score was 10 points.
+Cronbach’s alpha test reliability coefficient values for the CSCS were 0.68 for ages 6–7, 0.75 for ages 8–9, and 0.89 for ages 10–11.
+The validity of the test, according to the confirmatory fit index (CFI) was above 0.95.

 *** Fig 1 about here ***